 Lisa Joyce (ljoyce@southportland.org), MLIS, has been the Outreach Librarian at the South Portland Public Library for over 20 years and a few years ago joined Age Friendly South Portland of which she is now Co Chair.
 She became a Community Fellow in 2022.
 Lisa lives in Portland with her spouse.

-Jean Saunders (Saundersjean75@gmail.com),RN ,MSN, MPH is originally from the Central Maine area but now lives in Saco and is helping to coordinate the Age Friendly effort for the City of Saco.
+Jean Saunders (Saundersjean75@gmail.com),RN ,MSN, MPH is originally from the Central Maine area but now lives in Saco and is Vice-President of the Age-Friendly Saco Board.
 She spent her career both as a Nurse and hospital administrator in New Hampshire, NYC and most recently at Maine Medical Center helping to initiate such projects as Turning Point, a Cardiac Rehab program.
 Her interest has always involved building new programs and she became very interested in helping the City of Saco join the Age Friendly Network.
 Since starting in 2016, Age Friendly Saco has developed multiple service programs such as a program to assist homeowners with small home modifications and repairs in addition to a Technology Handy Helper group that has helped older residents become more digitally connected.
 In conjunction with the City of Saco, Age Friendly Saco helped produce a video on how a simple echo dot might function as a virtual personal assistant.
 Most recently Age Friendly Saco has created a volunteer driver program to provide rides to medical appointments for our older residents.
 In 2018, Age Friendly Saco was able to make their public beach accessible with the support of an AARP Challenge Grant to place beach mats at the beach.
 In addition to her Age Friendly work, Jean enjoys supporting her husband’s electronics manufacturing company as well as spending time with her 3 children, dog, and 2 cats.

 Anne Schroth (aschroth@healthypeninsula.org) is the Executive Director of Healthy Peninsula, a job she came to after working with the team for seven years as the Healthy Aging Coordinator, a role which supported Healthy Peninsula's leadership role in community planning and collaboration.
 Initially, Anne coordinated Thriving in Place Downeast (TiPD), which developed strategies and partnerships to help older community members and those with chronic health conditions remain healthy and thriving in their own homes and communities.
 Building on TiPD, Anne coordinated the region-wide Age-Friendly Coastal Communities initiative, whcih she still leads.
 Anne grew up in Maine but left to practice poverty law in Washington, D.C. and Ann Arbor, Michigan, most recently as a Clinical Professor at the University of Michigan Law School.